Evanger’s recalls canned dog food after deadly drug found; Washington pet dies

 A Washougal, Clark County, dog has died and three became ill after eating canned dog food that contained pentobarbital, a drug that is used to anesthetize or put down dogs.
 It is also used in a cocktail of drugs to execute prisoners in at least 14 states.

 Evanger’s voluntarily recalled five lots of its food as a result, including its top seller — Hunk of Beef products — that were manufactured the same week, according to the U.S. Food and Drug Administration (FDA).
-Hunk of Beef is Evanger’s No. 1 seller, and more than 1 million cans are sold per year, the company says.
+Hunk of Beef is Evanger’s No. 1 seller, and more than 1 million cans are sold per year, the company said.

-Pentobarbital was found in one lot of the dog food, the Wheeling, Ill.-based company says.
+Pentobarbital was found in one lot of the dog food, the Wheeling, Ill.-based company said.

 Evanger’s is paying the ill dogs’ vet bills and making a donation to a local shelter in honor of Talula, one of four pugs owned by Nikki Mael and her family in Washougal, who were sickened by the dog food, the Detroit Free Press reported.
 Talula died.